godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`float<class_float>` **ease** **(** :ref:`float<class_float>` s, :ref:`float<class_float>` curve **)**

 Easing function, based on exponent.
-0 is constant, 1 is linear, 0 to 1 is ease-in, 1+ is ease out.
+The curve values are: 0 is constant, 1 is linear, 0 to 1 is ease-in, 1+ is ease out.
 Negative values are in-out/out in.

 ----